ethhub-io/ethhub/docs/ethereum-roadmap/ethereum-1.x.md

 * What parameters \(control inputs\) do we use? \(cost of state expansion, charge per size unit per block\)
 * Can controlled system weaken or evade control? \(dark rent, miner rebates\)
 * How can we get active contracts that are using lots of storage to pay a rent that more accurately represents the cost of storing that data permanently on-chain over a period of time? \(Linear cross-contract storage could be a solution here\)
-* How can we clear the state of abandoned contracts that are not being used anymore? \(This problem is not addressed in any such proposal as abandoned contracts represent only 6% of the stake\)
+* How can we clear the state of abandoned contracts that are not being used anymore? \(This problem is not addressed in any such proposal as abandoned contracts represent only 6% of the state\)
 * How about keeping rent simple and maximally effective at the protocol level and completely deleting anything which runs out of funds? \(Bad Idea, Users forget about some application they are involved in all the time\)
 * Moving portions of the smart contracts data off chain? \(A subprotocol is needed for the delivery\)